-In FY 2015, OST achieved multiple milestones in delivering trust management services to tribal and Individual Indian Monies (IIM) account holders:
+In FY 2016, OST achieved multiple milestones in delivering trust management services to Tribal and Individual Indian Monies (IIM) account holders:

-- ➤ \$1.7 billion was received into and disbursed from tribal and individual Indian beneficiaries' accounts (74% of these funds were disbursed electronically). - ➤ 892,000 periodic performance statements (showing sources of funds, encumbrance information, and listings of trust property owned) were provided to beneficiaries. - > Approximately \$4.9 billion of trust fund assets were invested to help meet the needs and objectives of tribal and individual Indian beneficiaries. - ➤ Approximately 10.7 million financial transactions were processed with 99.99% accuracy.
+- ➤ \$1.2 billion was received into and disbursed from tribal and individual Indian beneficiaries' accounts (81% of these funds were disbursed electronically). - ➤ 878,000 periodic performance statements (showing sources of funds, encumbrance information, and listings of trust property owned) were provided to beneficiaries. - > Approximately \$5 billion of trust fund assets were invested to help meet the needs and objectives of tribal and individual Indian beneficiaries. - ➤ Approximately 10.3 million financial transactions were processed with 99.99% accuracy.

-OST also had the following major accomplishments related to financial processing and beneficiary services:
+OST also made the following major accomplishments:

-- ➤ Utilized economies of scale by transferring the printing and mailing of IIM and tribal Statements of Account to the U.S. Department of the Treasury.
-This transition has reduced costs to the federal government and increased reliability to the beneficiary while at the same time providing for effective continuity of operations to ensure no disruption in service. - ➤ Completed 362 site specific appraisals and six mass appraisal models for the Department's Land Buy Back Program for Tribal Nations.
-These appraisals, valued at approximately \$2.021 billion, encompassed 11,873 land tracts, totaling 2,248,933 acres. - ➤ Conducted 12 Records Management Training Conferences at locations throughout Indian country.
-In total, 1,197 federal and tribal employees attended. - Completed 41 trust evaluations at various Bureau of Indian Affairs (BIA) and tribal locations to evaluate their compliance with trust standards in the management of their Indian trust operations.

-- ➤ Completed 71 records assessments at various BIA and OST locations to assess their compliance with the Indian Affairs Records Management Manual. - ➤ Presented 277 financial empowerment courses that helped beneficiaries achieve a level of understanding of financial management that supports and promotes financial self-sufficiency. - ➤ Implemented paperless accounting control log and electronic filing system, greatly reducing our carbon footprint. - ➤ Verified and updated the mailing address for 13,191 Whereabouts Unknown IIM accountholders with balances totaling \$24.8 million. - ➤ Responded to 229,469 beneficiary contacts at the Trust Beneficiary Call Center and achieved an overall first-line resolution rate of 98%, outperforming the industry average of 49%.
+- Participated with Indian Affairs in 10 consultation sessions (including one telephonic conference session) and one listening session throughout key locations in Indian Country to secure input on the implementation of Title III of ITARA.
+OST prepared extensive briefing materials and delivered detailed presentations at each session. - ➤ Received positive feedback during and following each consultation session from both tribes and government participants on the critical work OST performs in delivering services to Indian beneficiaries and tribes.
+OST plans to provide a draft report to the Department in November 2016. - ➤ Completed the final transfer of all bulk printing to the U.S. Department of the Treasury.
+This final transition piece included all tax related forms in addition to the existing printing of all Statements of Account, Oil and Gas Explanations of Payment, checks, and invoices.
+This effort has reduced costs to the federal government and increased reliability to the beneficiary while at the same time providing for effective continuity of operations to ensure no disruption in service. - ➤ In FY 2016, reduced the region-wide appraisal backlog from 566 to 6 while maintaining a normal annual appraisal workload.
+Nine of the twelve Office of Appraisal Services (OAS) regions ended the fiscal year with a zero appraisal backlog; for two of the regions, Alaska and Great Plains, this was a first time occurrence.
+OAS regions completed 4,133 appraisal requests, involving 4,072 tracts containing 767,692 acres having a composite value of \$312,382,950. - ➤ Completed 974 site specific appraisals and 10 mass appraisal models to support the acquisitions of the Department's Land Buy Back Program for Tribal Nations.
+These appraisals, valued at approximately \$1.5 billion, encompassed 11,487 land tracts, totaling 1,345,654 acres. - ➤ Conducted two National Records Management Training Conferences throughout Indian Country.
+Each training conference was three days.
+Total attendance was 283. - ➤ Completed 34 trust evaluations at various Bureau of Indian Affairs (BIA) and tribal locations to evaluate compliance with trust standards in the management of Indian trust operations. - ➤ Completed 53 records assessments at various BIA and OST locations to assess compliance with the Indian Affairs Records Management Manual. - Presented 233 financial empowerment courses that helped beneficiaries achieve a level of understanding of financial management that supports and promotes financial selfsufficiency. - ➤ Verified and updated the mailing addresses for 10,888 Whereabouts Unknown IIM accountholders with balances totaling \$17.6 million. - Responded to 195,558 beneficiary contacts at the Trust Beneficiary Call Center and achieved an overall first-line resolution rate of 98.5%, outperforming the industry average of 49%.

 OST employees work hard to provide meaningful asset management services to tribal and individual Indian trust beneficiaries on a daily basis.
-Their work is guided by the OST mission statement - "to honor our trust responsibilities by incorporating a beneficiary focus and participation while providing superior stewardship of trust assets."
+Their work is guided by the OST mission statement - "To honor our trust responsibilities by incorporating a beneficiary focus and participation while providing superior stewardship of trust assets."